MicrosoftDocs/customer-insights/ci-docs/data-unification-update.md

    :::image type="content" source="media/m3_run_match_merge.png" alt-text="Screenshot of the Data Unify page with the Unify options highlighted.":::

-   - To evaluate the quality of your matching conditions (deduplication and match rules) without updating the unified profile, see [Run matching conditions](#run-matching-conditions).
+   - [Run matching conditions](#run-matching-conditions) to quickly evaluate the quality of your matching conditions (deduplication and match rules) without updating the unified profile.
 The **Run matching conditions only** option doesn't display for single entity.
-   - To update the unified customer profile (with or without dependencies), see [Run updates to the customer profile](#run-updates-to-the-unified-customer-profile).
+   - [Unify customer profiles](#run-updates-to-the-unified-customer-profile) to run matching conditions and update the unified customer profile entity without impacting dependencies (such as enrichments, segments, or measures).
+Dependent processes aren't run, but will be refreshed as [defined in the refresh schedule](system.md#schedule-tab).
+   - [Unify customer profiles and dependencies](#run-updates-to-the-unified-customer-profile) to run matching conditions and update the unified customer profile entity and all dependencies (such as enrichments, segments, or measures).
+All processes are rerun automatically.

 ## Edit source fields